Edacheri

 Edacheri is a small panchayath in the district of Kozhikode in the South Indian state of Kerala.

 Location

 It is part of the North Malabar province of Kerala, and is situated east of Vatakara.
-Purameri Panchayat borders it to the east, Eramala Panjayath to the west and Mahe river to the north.
+Purameri Panchayat borders it to the east, Eramala Panjayath to the west and the Mahe river to the north.

 Administration

-Edacheri comes in the Nadapuram constituency and has a strong leftist political history.
-The panchayat has always gone to the LDF (Left Democratic Front) since its inception.
+Edacheri is in the Nadapuram constituency and has a strong leftist political history.
+The panchayat has always been majority LDF (Left Democratic Front) since its inception.